 Iommi never planned to invent heavy metal, nor did he plan to cut off his fingers – but he ploughed on regardless.
 Without his accident, he may not have been the inventor of heavy metal, but he would almost certainly have achieved his purpose of being a great guitarist – and I doubt it would have mattered to him whether he became rich and famous or not.

-Iommi, now approaching 70, has successfully battled cancer (twice) and is embarking on a final world tour with Black Sabbath.
+Iommi, now 70, has successfully battled cancer (twice) and has just completed a “final” world tour with Black Sabbath.
 He has also just completed a highly acclaimed choral work with Birmingham Cathedral.
 Not what you might expect from Black Sabbath’s leader, the inventor of heavy metal, and an inspiration not only to millions of fans and bands, but potentially to anyone with a dream to pursue.
-Are you pursuing yours?
+What is yours?